kujenga/website/content/blog/goml-mlp.md

   providing an inferenced output.

-In addition to these basic functionalities, we also want to build it in a flexible manner that can facilitate any number of layers, so that we can create networks of different architectures in the future, with an eye towards future iterations into more complex types neural networks, a possible topic for future posts.
+In addition to these basic functionalities, we also want to build it in a flexible manner that can facilitate any number of layers.
+By doing so, we can create networks of different architectures to facilitate different use cases.
+This may also facilitate iterations to support more complex types neural networks, a possible topic for future posts.

 For this implementation we will favor clarity over optimizations, aligned with the goal of this project as a way to learn the details of how networks operate.

-The primary struct controlling our network is the `MLP` struct, representing our Multi-Layer Perceptron, and is fairly simple.
+Starting off, the primary struct controlling our network is the `MLP` struct, representing our Multi-Layer Perceptron, and is fairly simple.
 It holds an array of layers which form the structure of the network and hold state for training and prediction.
-The `LearningRate` variable is a network-level hyperparameter controlling the training process, and the `Introspect` function allows us to look at incremental training progress.
+The `LearningRate` variable is a network-level hyperparameter controlling the training process which we'll look at more closely later, and the `Introspect` function allows us to look at incremental training progress.

 {{< emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp.go#L21-L39" >}}

-Diving deeper into the implementation, the `Layer` struct represents a single layer within the network.
-Here things start to get more complex, as there is quite a bit of state that needs to be managed to facilitate the training process.
+Diving deeper into the implementation, the `Layer` struct represents a single layer within our feed-forward network.
+Here things start to get more complex, as there is quite a bit of state that needs to be managed to facilitate the entirety of the training process.

 The key elements to capture within this data structure are:
 - Parameters that define the layer behavior, including the width of the network